JanotLeLapin/ent-wrapper/README.md

     </p>
 </div>

+Ent Wrapper is a promise based wrapper for the Ent api.

 ## Warning
 For now, this library has only been tested with the region ildedefrance.
 If your region does not work, feel free to open an issue.